What Is Mulch?

 It may mean compost applied as a soil-building layer.

-It may mean leaves or wood chips used in a natural area.
+It may mean fresh tree-service chips used around established trees, along trails, or in a naturalized area.

 For landscape contractors, property owners, and maintenance crews, mulch is both a material and a workflow.